Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: Nonequilibrium Molecular Dynamics Generates Fractals

-Here the oscillator mass, force constant, and mean temperature have all been chosen equal to unity.
-These three coupled equations give rise to a wide variety of solutions.
+Here again, the oscillator mass, force constant, and mean temperature have all been chosen equal to unity, but the temperature gradient can generate nonequilibrium steady states.
+The three coupled equations give rise to a wide variety of solutions.
 Three such solutions, all for a maximum temperature gradient $\epsilon = 0.42$, are shown in {\bf Figure 2}.
-We see a dissipative limit cycle as well as two conservative tori.
+There we see a dissipative limit cycle as well as two conservative tori.
 Chaotic solutions are also accessible to the model.
-More complicated mechanical Models, with two friction coefficients, $\zeta$ and $\xi$, and the same coordinate dependence of the temperature, $T(q) = 1 + \epsilon \tanh(q)$, can generate {\it ergodic} fractal distributions, solutions which apply for any initial condition.
+More complicated mechanical models, with two friction coefficients, $\zeta$ and $\xi$, and the same coordinate dependence of the temperature, $T(q) = 1 + \epsilon \tanh(q)$, can generate {\it ergodic} fractal distributions.
+In ergodic systems the same longtime steady-state solutions obtained apply for any initial condition (``almost any'' for the mathematically minded).
 Two examples are shown in {\bf Figure 3}.
-The Hoover-Holian\cite{b14} and Martyna-Klein-Tuckerman\cite{b15} motion equations are as follows :
+The Hoover-Holian\cite{b16} and Martyna-Klein-Tuckerman\cite{b17} motion equations which generated them are as follows :

+At equilibrium, with $T \equiv 1$, the two Hoover-Holian thermostat variables control both the second and the fourth moments of momentum.
+The Martyna-Klein-Tuckerman $\xi$ controls the distribution of the other thermostat variable $\zeta$.
+Detailed investigations of these oscillator problems at equilibrium show that both the HH and the MKT dynamics give the same ergodic distribution, including Gibbs' canonical Gaussians in both $q$ and $p$.

-The fractal ergodic nature of nonequilibrium states provides a simple explanation for the irreversible behavior ( despite time-reversible motion equations ) described by the Second Law of Thermodynamics.
-The fractal strange attractors observed when the equations of motion are solved are not only vanishingly rare states.
-In addition reversing such a state (by changing the signs of the momentum and the friction coefficients) generates a mechanically-unstable fractal repellor.
-Because such repellors correspond to {\it exploding} rather than {\it collapsing} phase-space objects they are {\it unobservable}, with negative transport coefficients and entropy destruction rather than production!\cite{b10,b11,b12}.
+The distributions away from equilibrium can be qualitatively different!
+The fractal ergodic nature of nonequilibrium states generated with a variable $T(q)$ provides a simple explanation for the irreversible behavior (despite time-reversible motion equations) described by the Second Law of Thermodynamics.
+When the nonequilibrium motion equations are solved, the fractal strange attractor states which result are not only vanishingly rare.
+In addition their time-reversed states (with the momenta and the friction coefficients' signs changed) describe mechanically-unstable fractal repellors.
+Because such repellors correspond to {\it exploding} rather than {\it collapsing} phase-space objects they are {\it unobservable}, having negative transport coefficients and entailing entropy destruction rather than production!\cite{b11,b12,b13}.